growupboron/agl-docs/docs/0_Getting_Started/2_Building_AGL_Image/5_2_Raspberry_Pi_4.md

 [Raspberry Pi Product Page](https://www.raspberrypi.org/products/) for more information.

-This section describes the steps you need to take to build the AGL demo image for th the Raspberry Pi 4 board.
+This section describes the steps you need to take to build the AGL demo image for the Raspberry Pi 4 board.

 ## 1. Making Sure Your Build Environment is Correct